coolkidscoding/BeginnerPython/BeginnerPythonSyllabus.md

   + Tuples
   + Set
   + Class
+  + Queues
+  + Stacks
+  > Discuss the way to access data in a data structure
+  + Slices
+  + Indexing

   > **In Class**: Given various data structures, load data and manipulate the structures.
+Answer questions about indexing and slicing

   > **Homework**: Login to JupyterHub and open the notebook called "Lesson4Homework".
-This is a homework where you can practice data structure manipulation using the python notebook.
+This is a homework where you can practice data structure manipulation.
 You will write code that creates and manipulates all the data structures you learned today.
 Follow the instructions in the notebook.

 + **Lesson 5:  Looping and Conditional Statements**
   > Discuss the various looping constructs
   + Boolean statements
-  + for loops
+  + _for_ loops
-  + while loops
+  + _while_ loops
-  + break statements
+  + _break_ statements
-  + continue statements
+  + _continue_ statements

   > Discuss flow of control and conditional statements
-  + if statements
+  + _if_ statements
+  + _elif_
-  + if else
+  + _else_

   > **In Class**: Various exercises using looping and flow of control.
 Use loops to calculate the _**Fibonacci**_ sequence to the nth value.

-  > **Homework**: Given various data structures with labels and values, calculate the following on this data:
+  > **Homework**: Login to JupyterHub and open the notebook called "Lesson5Homework".
+Given various data structures with labels and values, calculate the following on this data:
   + Highest score
   + Lowest score
   + Median score